In This Article

 For instance, a younger woman will produce more testosterone.
 But by the time she undergoes menopause (over 40), her testosterone is reduced by half.

-Testosterone insufficiency can affect a woman's physical and mental health, fertility, and sexual satisfaction.
+Testosterone insufficiency can affect a woman's physical and mental health.
+It can also influence her fertility and sexual satisfaction.

-Here are the symptoms of low testosterone in women:
+Here are the symptoms of low testosterone in women:4

 Low testosterone in women can be mistaken for conditions with similar symptoms.
 These include depression, thyroid disease, chronic stress, anxiety, and menopause.

-Instead of being given testosterone replacement therapy, they are referred to counseling and psychotherapy.
+It leads to misdiagnosis and giving unsuitable treatment for women with low testosterone.
+For instance, instead of being given hormone therapy, they are referred to counseling and psychotherapy.

 Women may also have excess testosterone.
 It occurs when a woman has more than 2.4 nmol/L of blood serum testosterone at any given time.